CASE STUDY #1

 Exec summary:

-• Tooling & Training (clean up SQL, adopt dbt, improve discovery).
+• Tooling & Training (clean up SQLs, adopt dbt, improve data discovery with AI).

-• Data Product Layer (pick a few products, define standards, pair analysts/engineers).
+• Data Product Layer (pick a few products, define standards, pair analysts with engineers to add meaning for data).

-In four weeks they had a plan leaders could back, pilots in motion, and less rework.
+In eight weeks they had a plan leaders could support, pilots in motion, and less rework.

 Lesson: reducing load and creating ownership beats adding tools every time.